wendstreet121/fall2025-Weiyan-Huang/README.md

 user could access each page by clicking buttons assign to them.

 26/10/2025 the start.html and about.html was added to the project.

+02/11/2025 simplelify the html , CSS and add the java script. new collectible section -> for items hidden in the game.